 It should be able to pick up on unfamiliar sounds and scents and decide whether they need to be acted on.

-At the same time, it needs to be able to recognise familiar sounds and scents that pose no danger to itself or its home.
+At the same time, it needs to be able to recognize familiar sounds and scents that pose no danger to itself or its home.

 Another trait that you may not typically associate with guard dogs is that they need to be friendly and sociable.
 You may wonder why this is needed, but the answer is pretty obvious when you think about it.